Are you suited for the US or UK’s higher education systems?

 Both US and UK institutions focus on your examination results, but US institutions will look beyond just that.
 You cannot just focus on your academics if you want to study in the US, as you’ll be expected to be an all-rounder.
 Having a sport or artistic talent you excel in will be a plus.
 You can also show that you’re not just exam-oriented by taking part in community projects to help the underprivileged.
 Your application essay really takes the stage in this process, as that’s the first way admissions officers will get to know you.

 Early preparation matters a lot if you’re planning to apply to study in the US, and we have the expertise to help ensure your application is a successful one.
-Join us for our US Ivy League Essay Writing Workshop where we’ll demystify the application process and teach you how to write a compelling essay for your application.
+Talk to us today to get help with your application.